Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/benchmark.rst

 Benchmark
 =======================================
-Algorithm performance benchmark for Mujoco enviromnents and typical optimal control problems.
+GOPS provides algorithm performance benchmark for Mujoco enviromnents and typical optimal control problems.

 Mujoco Benchmark
 ---------------------
+This section presents the performance of a series of model-free RL algorithms in GOPS on the Mujoco environments.
-Every experiment is conducted under 5 random seeds for 30M env steps.
+Every experiment is conducted under 5 random seeds for 1.5M RL iterations (30M environment steps).

 .. raw:: html
-   :file: plot_benchmark/benchmark_run2.html
+   :file: ./plot_benchmark/benchmark_run2.html

 Optimal Control Problems
 ---------------------------
-Algorithm performance benchmark for some typical industrial optimal control problems, including Linear Quadratic Regulator (LQR), tracking problem, constraint control problem, robust control problem.
+This section presents the performance of several algorithms on typical industrial optimal control problems, including linear quadratic regulator (LQR), tracking problem, constrained control problem, robust control problem.

 LQR
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The figure and table presented depict the performance of various algorithms on the LQR problem with 4 states and 2 control inputs, which is a relatively straightforward optimal control problem that can be solved using analytical methods.
+The figure and table show how well various algorithms perform on the LQR problem.
+The problem has 4 states and 2 control inputs and can be solved using analytical methods.
-The performance of these algorithms is evaluated based on the degree of similarity between the states and control inputs produced by the learned policies and those of the analytical optimal policy.
+The algorithms are evaluated based on the relative error between the states and control inputs produced by their learned policies and those of the analytical solution.

 .. image:: figures&videos/LQR_1.jpg
    :width: 45%